Axis-Coding-Solution/axis_software_backend/README.md

 4. Remove all unnecessary consoles and commented code after testing.

-5. Name of API function should be same in controller and service file of every module for better readability and maintainability.
+5. Name of API function and service function should be same in every module for better readability and maintainability.